The ELIZA Effect: Why We Attribute Human Traits to ChatGPT and AI

-Does your robot vacuum cleaner have a name?
-Have you ever thought that Alexa has a sense of humour or Siri is having a bad day?
-And if Google Maps gets it wrong once and directs you right into a traffic jam, is that forgivable because it’s a Monday?
-Or maybe you’re just happy to see the friendly ATM that says “Thank you for visiting” and wishes you a nice day?
+Does your robot vacuum have a name?
+Have you ever thought that Alexa has a sense of humor or that Siri is having a bad day?
+And when Google Maps makes a mistake and sends you straight into traffic, is it forgivable because it is Monday?
+Perhaps you even appreciate the friendly ATM that thanks you for your visit and wishes you a nice day.
 All of this can be summarized under the “ELIZA effect”.

 In this blog article, we will take a closer look at this phenomenon and evaluate what impact the humanization of AI has on our interaction with this new technology.